 Make an appointment for a consultation

 Occupational provisions are an important component of your financial and personal situation.
 With a personal consultation from Swiss Life you can adjust your pension optimally to your life situation.
 Arrange an appointment with our Swiss Life experts to receive a consultation.
+We would also be happy to advise you by video instead of in the General Agency or at your home.

 In addition to occupational provisions, there are other important aspects of financial planning.
 Whether you’re toying with the idea of buying a home or you want to save on taxes, Swiss Life is happy to assist you.